St. Cloud-Area Indoor Air Quality Services

 - Pet dander

 Healthy air has humidity levels between 30 and 60 percent.
 A home that's too dry deprives your nose and body of protective mucus layers and enables germs to travel farther.
 It also aggravates your throat and nose leading to allergy problems.
 Humidifiers—of which there are three main kinds—bring water into your home's air to solve these problems.
-Letting Augusta Plumbing LLC install a whole-home humidifier will mean more comfortable living for you and your family.
+Letting Augusta Plumbing & Heating install a whole-home humidifier will mean more comfortable living for you and your family.

 Installing a humidifier in the St. Cloud area can: